 Farmer Frank Reese

 Crucially, Farm Forward’s analysis of the growth of Good Shepherd has shown that new orders to Good Shepherd are virtually always replacing purchases of factory farmed poultry.
 When a family orders a turkey from Good Shepherd for Thanksgiving, it means they don’t buy a factory farmed bird.
 When Chipotle ordered thousands of pounds of Good Shepherd chicken, they also ordered that much less meat from factory farms.
-Our analysis also suggests that as individuals and companies move to higher welfare birds, the increased cost mitigates towards an overall reduction in meat consumption.
+Our analysis also suggests that as individuals and companies move to higher welfare birds, the increased cost reduces total meat consumption.
 We consider our success in growing Good Shepherd to be among our most important achievements.